 The Samsung NU7100 is marginally better than the Samsung MU7000.
 The NU7100 has better black uniformity and slightly better reflection handling.
 The MU7000 has excellent low input lag, but the NU7100 is even better.
 The MU7000 is a bit brighter in SDR and HDR.

 The Samsung MU8000 is significantly better than the Samsung MU7000.
 The MU8000 has a local dimming feature to improve blacks in a dark room.
-The Samsung MU8000 also has better motion handling with faster response time, a 24p judder removal feature, and better motion interpolation for the soap opera effect fans.
-The MU8000 can get brighter and can handle reflections better when you watch TV shows in a bright room.
-The MU7000, on the other hand, has lower input lag which matters if you play games or use the TV as a PC monitor.
+The Samsung MU8000 also has better motion handling with faster response time, and better motion interpolation for the soap opera effect fans.
+The MU8000 can get brighter and can handle reflections better if you watch TV shows in a bright room.

 The Sony X800E is a better choice if you have a bright room with wide seating due to its better viewing angles.
 On the other hand, the Samsung MU7000 has a much better contrast ratio with deeper and more uniform blacks that you will appreciate while watching movies in a dark room.
 Also, it has better input lag and marginally better Black Frame Insertion to make the image crispier while gaming.